IIIF/api/source/api/presentation/3.0/index.md

 ###  3.2.
 Technical Properties

+These properties describe technical features of the resources, and are typically processed by the client to understand how to render the resource.

 ##### id

 The URI that identifies this resource.
-It is _RECOMMENDED_ that an HTTPS URI be used for all resources defined by this specification.
+It is _RECOMMENDED_ that an HTTP(S) URI be used for all resources defined by this specification.
 If this resource is only available embedded (see the [terminology section][prezi-api-3-terminology] for an explanation of "embedded") within another resource, such as a Range within a Manifest, then the URI _MAY_ be the URI of the encapsulating resource with a unique fragment on the end.
 This is not true for Canvases, which _MUST_ have their own URI without a fragment.

 The value _MUST_ be a string, and the value _MUST_ be an HTTP(S) URI for resources defined in this specification.
 If this resource is retrievable via HTTP(S), then the URI _MUST_ be the URI at which it is published.